pymor.core package¶

 If

-, indent log messages inside a code block started withwith logger.block(...)
+True, indent log messages inside a code block started withwith logger.block(...).- block_timings

 If

-, measure the duration of a code block started withwith logger.block(...)
+True, measure the duration of a code block started withwith logger.block(...).

 Defaults